-First, you go to Alibaba.com.
-Then go to the search bar and put in the keywords for the product you want to sell online.
+If you’re looking for suppliers to expand your stock or for just dropshipping suppliers, you first have to go and visit Alibaba.com.
+Then go to the search bar and put in the keywords for the products you want to sell online.
 An extensive list of products will appear.
 Of course, now it’s still difficult to find the right supplier.
 So, it’s time to filter the results:

 - Check ‘Trade Assurance’ – This means you’re covered if the products you ordered aren’t shipped on time or your products don’t meet the quality standards